Philosophical musings on Quanta & Qualia; Materialism & Spiritualism; Science & Religion; Pragmatism & Idealism, etc.

 Post 113 continued . . . click Next

-The return of final causality
+Edward Feser: The return of final causality

-manifest appearance of function and purpose in living systems is responsible for the prevalence of apparent-ly teleological explanations of organismic structure and behavior in biology.
-Although the attribution of function and purpose to living systems is an ancient practice, teleo-logical notions are largely considered ineliminable from modern biological sciences, such as evolutionary biology, genetics, medicine, ethology, and psychiatry, because they play an important explanatory role
+13. Teleology in Biology : The manifest appearance of function and purpose in living systems is responsible for the prevalence of apparent-ly teleological explanations of organismic structure and behavior in biology.
+Although the attribution of function and purpose to living systems is an ancient practice, teleo-logical notions are largely considered ineliminable from modern biological sciences, such as evolutionary biology, genetics, medicine, ethology, and psychiatry, because they play an important explanatory role https://plato.stanford.edu/entries/teleology-biology/.

-The physicists kept dividing, and in the end found nothing at all.”
+14. Mechanical Materialism The physicists kept dividing, and in the end found nothing at all.”
 Mass, and so matter, are derived aspects of an insubstantial process of reality.
 In fact, they’re also products of aspects of reality that are immaterial, ie not material at all.
+However, this conclusion should not come as a shock, for if there is one thing that has been established by the science of quantum mechanics, it is the fact that ‘materialism’ must be abandoned as a viable metaphysical position. https://philosophynow.org/issues/93/On_Known-To-Be-False_Materialist_Philosophies_of_Mind

-in Christian theology, is the doctrine that all events have been willed by God, usually with reference to the eventual fate of the individual soul.
+11. Predestination : in Christian theology, is the doctrine that all events have been willed by God, usually with reference to the eventual fate of the individual soul.
 Explanations of predestination often seek to address the "paradox of free will", whereby God's omni-science seems incompatible with human free will.
-In this usage, predestination can be regarded as a form of religious determinism; and usually predeterminism, also known as theological determinism.
+In this usage, predestination can be regarded as a form of religious determinism; and usually predeterminism, also known as theological determinism. https://en.wikipedia.org/wiki/Predestination